facebook/fresco/docs/01-resizing-rotating.md

 ### Terminology

 - **Scaling** is a canvas operation and is usually hardware accelerated.
 The bitmap itself is always the same size.
-It just gets drawn upscaled or downscaled.
+It just gets drawn downscaled or upscaled.
 - **Resizing** is a pipeline operation executed in software.
 This changes the encoded image in memory before it is being decoded.
+The decoded bitmap will be smaller than the original image.
 - **Downsampling** is also a pipeline operation implemented in software.
-Rather than create a new encoded image, it simply decodes only a subset of the pixels, resulting in a smaller output bitmap.
+Rather than creating a new encoded image, it simply decodes only a subset of the pixels, resulting in a smaller output bitmap.

 ### Which should you use and when?

-If the image is not much bigger than the view, then just scaling should be done.
+If the image is **not** much bigger than the view, then only scaling should be done.
 It's faster, easier to code, and results in a higher quality output.
+Of course, images smaller than the view are subset of those **not** much bigger than the view.
+Therefore, if you need to upscale the image, this should too be done by scaling, and not by resizing.
+That way memory won't be wasted on a larger bitmap that does not provide any better quality.
 However, for images much bigger than the view, such as **local camera images**, resizing in addition to scaling is higly recommended.

 As for what exactly "much bigger" means, as a rule of thumb if the image is more than 2 times biger than the view (in total number of pixels, i.e. width*height), you should resize it.
 This almost always applies for local images taken by camera.
 For example, a device with the screen size of 1080 x 1920 pixels (roughly 2MP) and a camera of 16MP produces images 8 times bigger than the display.
 Without any doubt resizing in such cases is always best to be done.